-Salmon Salad is easy to make and perfect for meal prep.
-It’s a great way to use a pantry staple to create a light, fresh salad that is perfect for sandwiches, lettuce wraps or served along side some crackers and fresh veggies.
+Canned Salmon Salad takes just 5 minutes to make and is perfect for meal prep.
+It’s a great way to use a pantry staple to create a light, fresh salad that is perfect for sandwiches, lettuce wraps, or served along side some crackers and fresh veggies.

 Canned salmon is a delicious and super nutritious alternative to canned tuna.
 It has a lot more flavor than tuna and pairs really well with celery, onions, capers and fresh herbs.